Arthur Nebe: Mogilev conference and escalation of violence

-The Wehrmacht's aggressive rear security doctrine and the use of the "security threat" to disguise genocidal policies, resulted in a close cooperation between the army and the security apparatus behind the front lines.
+The Wehrmacht's aggressive rear security doctrine and the use of the "security threat" to disguise genocidal policies resulted in a close cooperation between the army and the security apparatus behind the front lines.
 Nebe, as the Einsatzgruppe B commander, participated in a three-day field conference at Mogilev in late September 1941.
 Organised by General Max von Schenckendorff, chief of Army Group Centre's rear area, the conference was to serve as an "exchange of experiences" for the Wehrmacht rear unit commanders.

 Participating officers were selected on the basis of their "achievements and experiences" in security operations already undertaken.
 In addition to Nebe, the speakers included Higher SS and Police Leader Erich von dem Bach-Zelewski; Max Montua, commander of Police Regiment Centre; Hermann Fegelein, commander of the SS Cavalry Brigade; and Gustav Lombard, commander of the 1st SS Cavalry Regiment in Fegelein's brigade.
 Nebe's talk focused on the SD's role in the common fight against "partisans" and "plunderers".
 He also covered the "Jewish question" and its connection to the suppression of resistance movements in occupied territories.
 After the conference, a 16-page executive summary was distributed to the Wehrmacht troops and Order Police battalions in the rear area.
 There was a dramatic increase in atrocities against Jews and other civilians in the last three months of 1941.

 Under Nebe's command, Einsatzgruppe B committed public hangings to terrorise the local population.
 Nebe's report dated 9 October 1941 stated that, due to suspected partisan activity near Demidov, all male residents aged 15 to 55 were put in a camp to be screened.
 Seventeen people were identified as "partisans" and "Communists" and five were hanged in front of 400 local residents assembled to watch; the rest were shot.
 Through 14 November 1941, Einsatzgruppe B reported the killing of 45,467 people; thereafter, Nebe returned to Berlin and resumed his duties as head of the Kripo.

-President of Interpol and Stalag Luft III murders
+President of the ICPC and Stalag Luft III murders

-Following the 1942 assassination of Heydrich, Nebe assumed the additional post of President of the International Criminal Police Commission, the organization today known as Interpol, in June 1942.
+Following the 1942 assassination of Heydrich, Nebe assumed the additional post of President of the International Criminal Police Commission (ICPC), the organization today known as Interpol, in June 1942.
 After the Anschluss in 1938, the organization had fallen under the control of Nazi Germany and was headed by Heydrich until his death.
-Nebe served in this capacity until June 1943, when he was replaced by Ernst Kaltenbrunner.
+Nebe served in this capacity until January 1943, when he was replaced by Ernst Kaltenbrunner.

 In March 1944, after the "Great Escape" from Stalag Luft III prisoner-of-war camp, Nebe was ordered by Heinrich Müller, Chief of the Gestapo, to select and kill 50 of the 73 recaptured prisoners in what became known as the "Stalag Luft III murders".
 Also in 1944, Nebe suggested that the Roma interned at Auschwitz would be good subjects for medical experiments at the Dachau concentration camp, after Himmler had asked Ernst-Robert Grawitz, a high-ranking SS physician, for advice.